History of the Jews in Germany: A period of massacres (1096–1349)

 The First Crusade began an era of persecution of Jews in Germany, especially in the Rhineland.
 The communities of Trier, Worms, Mainz, and Cologne, were attacked.
 The Jewish community of Speyer was saved by the bishop, but 800 were slain in Worms.
 About 12,000 Jews are said to have perished in the Rhenish cities alone between May and July 1096.
 Alleged crimes, like desecration of the host, ritual murder, poisoning of wells, and treason, brought hundreds to the stake and drove thousands into exile.

 Jews were alleged to have caused the inroads of the Mongols, though they suffered equally with the Christians.
 Jews suffered intense persecution during the Rintfleisch massacres of 1298.
 In 1336 Jews from Alsace were subjected to massacres by the outlaws of Arnold von Uissigheim.

 When the Black Death swept over Europe in 1348–49, some Christian communities accused Jews of poisoning wells.
 Compared to the south and west of the Holy Roman Empire, the persecutions appear to have brought less drastic effects in the eastern parts of the Holy Roman Empire.
 Nonetheless, in the Erfurt Massacre of 1349, the members of the entire Jewish community were murdered or expelled from the city, due to superstitions about the Black Death.
 Many persecutions were clearly favoured by a royal throne crisis and the Wittelsbach-Luxembourg dualism, therefore recent German research proposed the term “Thronkrisenverfolgungen” (throne crisis persecutions).
-Royal policy and public ambivalence towards Jews helped the persecuted Jews fleeing the German-speaking lands to form the foundations of what would become the largest Jewish community in Europe in what is now Poland/Ukraine/Romania/Belarus/Lithuania.
+Royal policy and public ambivalence towards Jews helped the persecuted Jews fleeing to the East from the German-speaking lands to form the foundations of what would become the largest Jewish community in all of Europe.